 22. Combine data and intuition

-Embrace data-driven decision making.
+Embrace data-informed decision making.
 Measure what matters, watch what you see, see the unseen — but also trust your instinct and gut.

 23. Insist on Investing 10% of revenue on marketing